-The November rendition of this vaunted golf major becomes a cherished event for Garden State bettors.
-It’s taking Thursday through Sunday at Augusta National, with the Green Jacket pursuit creating enormous wagering green.
+The November rendition of this vaunted golf major has become a cherished event for Garden State bettors.
+It’s taking place Thursday through Sunday at Augusta National, with the Green Jacket pursuit creating enormous wagering green.

 Here’s a look at some of the Masters odds as the event draws near.